 - Carer Payment

 - Wife Pension

-For example, if you became eligible for Education Entry Payment in March 2016, you will receive subsequent payments in January each year you qualify for Education Entry Payment.
+For example, if you get Education Entry Payment in March 2016, you’ll get payments in January each year if you remain eligible.

-If you are assessed as eligible for Education Entry Payment, details of the payments will appear in your next statement.
+If you can get Education Entry Payment, the payments will appear in your next statement.